Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

-for some $p \in (0,\infty)$ and some (pseudo) norm $\|\cdot\|$ on $\mathcal{M}_1$.
-For $p=1$ this is the mean absolute error, and for $p=2$ this is the mean squared error and is also known as empirical risk or mean squared loss, which are commonly used to evaluate the accuracy of models and also approximate inverse maps, see, e.g., [\cite{bickel2015mathematical}, Chapter 1] and [\cite{murphy2022probabilistic}, Chapter 1].
+for some $p \in [1,\infty)$ and some (pseudo) metric $d_{\mathcal{X}}$ on $\mathcal{X}$.
+For $p=1$ this is the mean absolute error, and for $p=2$ this is the root mean squared error (RMSE) and is also known as empirical risk or root mean squared loss, which are commonly used to evaluate the accuracy of models and approximate inverse maps, see, e.g., [\cite{bickel2015mathematical}, Chapter 1] and [\cite{murphy2022probabilistic}, Chapter 1].
 A common objective in inverse problems for applications in various fields, is to find an approximate inverse map that minimizes the loss \eqref{eq:empiricalerror} in a given class of functions, such as finding the optimal architecture and parameter values for deep neural networks \cite{cgenzel2022solving,Arr19}.
+The \textit{accuracy limit} $c_{\mathrm{lim}}(\mathcal{D}_M,p)$ as a lower bound to the reconstruction error of any approximate inverse map $\phi:\mathcal{M}_2\rightarrow \mathcal{X}$ satisfies